 Unless you cook Thai food regularly and have a pantry filled with those hard to pronounce Thai ingredients, you might have felt intimidated with the ingredients list in some Thai food recipes.
 Most of them could be hard to find in regular supermarkets and even if you could find them it might be hard to justify the purchase for a recipe you would be making once or twice.
 But did you know that you could replicate some of those ingredients with what you already have in your pantry?

-In terms of meat, this recipe uses flank steak, which is not only an inexpensive cut of meat, but also one that offers most flavors when grilled.
-The best part is that you do not need to marinade the meat in advance.
+In terms of meat, this Spicy Thai Beef Salad recipe uses flank steak, which is not only an inexpensive cut of meat, but also one that is the most flavorful when grilled.
+The best part of it is that you do not need to marinade the meat in advance.
 Instead, you do the marinating after the meat is grilled and sliced in a quick marinade made with fish sauce, lime juice, sugar, Thai chili powder, rice powder, and water.
 This marinade also happens to be the dressing for the salad.

-It might be hard to balance all the dreamy hot-sour-salt-sweet flavors of Thai cooking, but with this recipe it couldn’t be easier.
-I can’t imagine a better salad recipe that is as refreshing and flavorful as this one.
+It might be hard to balance all the dreamy hot-sour-salt-sweet flavors of Thai cooking, but with this Thai Beef Salad recipe, it couldn’t be easier.
+I can’t imagine a better salad that is as refreshing and flavorful as this one.
 Whether you serve it as a meal just by itself or as a part of your outdoor dinner party menu, I know that your family and guests will be pleased.

 To make the dressing: